…is our Managing Director, Strategic Planner and KLM Unobtainium frequent flyer, which means he’s very often in The Netherlands.

 When he’s not dreaming up future-proof design solutions, Leigh likes to relax on the golf course or tuck into some properly dark chocolate.
 Does that make his favourite colours Green & Black?

-…is our youngest and most daring designer, which he demonstrates on a regular basis by burning the rubber of his pimped Nissan 200SX around local circuits.
+…is our most dare-devil daring designer, which he demonstrates on a regular basis by burning the rubber of his pimped Nissan 200SX around local circuits.

 We employed him straight from college after he sent us his cv in the form of a sandwich box, complete with (very tasty) sandwich.